 I’ve been struggling with the concept of unconditional love in platonic relationships.
 Mostly because I’ve had to come to terms with the actual, legitimate definition of unconditional.
 (Loving is the easy part.
 I so dearly love all ya’ll.)

-Unconditional (adj): Not subject to or absolute :any
+Unconditional (adj): Not subject to or limited by any conditions; absolute :

 Therefore ^^, an unconditional relationship is (ONE) non-contingent and (TWO) relatively reciprocal.
 You cannot say things like, “They’re not helping me through this even though I helped them with something similar a couple of years ago.”